JCWasmx86/MesonLSP_vala/README.md

 So my choice fell onto Vala, it checks all marks, the dependencies like glib, gobject and json-glib are basically on every Linux desktop.

+### Why no VSCode-Support/Plugin?

+I don't use it, but if needed, I'm happy to accept any patches.